Subhayan18/CRUST/README.md

 # CRUST
-A package for scaled and allelic imbalance adjusted clonal deconvolution of NGS data.
+A package for scaled and allelic composition adjusted clonal deconvolution of NGS data.

 ## Installation instructions